-As a school we aim to provide children with healthy and balanced meals which help with the intake of fat and sugar, these are provided by Dudley Metropolitan Borough Council.
+As a school we aim to provide children with a choice of healthy and balanced meals.
+These are provided by Dudley Metropolitan Borough Council.
 Dudley Council recommended guidelines are that children should be offered a varied diet which included: Starchy food, protein, a dairy item, vegetables or salad and a portion of fruit.
 The meals are checked to ensure they contain the recommended intake of fat and sugar.

 A balanced packed lunch should contain:

 - Starchy foods – bread, rice, potatoes, pasta and cous cous

 - Protein foods – meat, fish, eggs, soya and quorn products